-AHFC offers loans that are specially tailored for housing professionals’ needs.
-In this section, you’ll find a description of these loans along with the qualifications necessary for successful application.
+Alaska Housing offers loans that are specially tailored for housing professionals needs.
+In this section, you'll find a description of these loans along with the qualifications necessary for successful application.

 If you're a professional helping Alaskans find the right loan for their single-family home purchase, please check out the loans listed in our consumer section.

-AHFC will fund loans to homeowner associations for common-area improvements.
-The improvements must be necessary for the health and safety of the property's residents or the structural integrity of the buildings.
+AHFC will fund loans to homeowner associations for common-area capital improvements related to the health and safety of the residents or the structural integrity of the buildings.
 Examples include roof or siding replacement, window replacement, energy efficiency upgrades, or driveway improvements.

 Loans to Sponsors (LTSP) is a program under which AHFC, subject to the availability of funds, makes low interest loans to non-profit corporations, regional housing authorities, or government entities (the Sponsor) to make home ownership more accessible to lower to moderate-income borrowers.